 Battlegrounds

 Let us go further and have a good look at one of the most entertaining parts of the whole PvP content in World of Warcraft.
 And these are Battlegrounds.
-Battlegrounds are instanced areas in which Players can engage in a legal PvP combat.
-You have two ways to enter any Battleground – either use a portal at the BG location or queue with a Battlemasters, who are located in the capital cities.
+Battlegrounds are instanced areas in which Players can engage in legal PvP combat.
+You have two ways to enter any Battleground — either use a portal at the BG location or queue with Battlemasters, who are located in the capital cities.
 There are three Battlegrounds in Classic and we will talk about each of them below.
-Participating in BGs will bring you more CP then you would get by simply killing everything that moves, for they contain several additional objectives, each of which will grant you certain rewards if succeeded.
+Participating in BGs will bring you more CP than you would get by simply killing enemy team, for they contain several additional objectives, each of which will grant you certain rewards if succeed.
 These objectives may be:

 The losing team receives a single Mark of Honor.
-Now let us have a closer view at each Battleground.
+Now let us have a closer view of each Battleground locations.

 Warsong Gulch